Rules for the Submission of Theses for Research Degrees - 2021/22

 (1) Any thesis must be written in English and presented in the required form.

-The title page should include the following words: “This copy of the thesis has been supplied on condition that anyone who consults it is understood to recognise that its copyright rests with the author and that use of any information derived there-from must be in accordance with current UK Copyright Law.
+The title page shall also include the following words: “This copy of the thesis has been supplied on condition that anyone who consults it is understood to recognise that its copyright rests with the author and that use of any information derived there-from must be in accordance with current UK Copyright Law.
 In addition, any quotation or extract must include full attribution.”

 (6) A candidate may with the permission of the Academic Director of UEA Doctoral College submit recorded material, such as audiotape, videotape and film, of not more than one hour's running length as supporting evidence.
 This must be in addition to a written thesis and not a substitute for any part of it.
 The examiners may require candidates to deposit copies of the recorded material with the thesis in the Library and in the appropriate School.
-Work submitted in non-book material form should be in a durable form suited to preservation over long periods.
-The item should be provided with an appropriate container approved by the Head of Academic Liaison, Library and bearing on its exterior the particulars listed in (4) above.
+Work submitted should be in a durable form suited to preservation over long periods.
+The item should be provided with an appropriate container approved by the Head of Academic Liaison, Library and bearing on its exterior the particulars listed in (5) above.

 In the case of the Professional Practice programme in the School of Art, Media and American Studies